xmtp/docs-xmtp-org/docs/pages/inboxes/group-metadata.md

 # Manage group chat metadata

-Group chats can have metadata, like names and images.
+Group chats can have metadata, like names, descriptions, and images.
 Metadata can help users more easily identify their group chats.
-You can also set group chat metadata when [creating a group chat](/inboxes/build-inbox#create-a-new-group-chat).
+You can set group chat metadata when [creating a group chat](/inboxes/build-inbox#create-a-new-group-chat), and get and update metadata using these methods.

 ## Get a group chat name